magenta-aps/OpenDESK/documentation/getting-started-guide.md

 If Github informs you that there will be **conflicts,** you should go back, update _develop_ branch in your development setup, merge it into your working branch, and sort out the conflicts in your working branch before committing and pushing again. **Only create and merge a pull request when there are no conflicts.**

 That's it.
-You are now part of the team.
+You're should be good to go by now :)